markkerry/learning-python/README.md

 lotto_nums2.reverse()
 print(lotto_nums2)

-# Tupples are immutable.
+# Tuples are immutable.
 Cannot be changed or modified
 # Lists can.
-Lists like Variables, Tupples like Constants
+Lists like Variables, Tuples like Constants

 coordinates = (4, 5)
 print(coordinates[0])